GROUP EXHIBITION

 Installation produced by Zdeněk Sklenář gallery

-As a part of Colors of Ostrava festival
+As a part of Colors of Ostrava festival with over 35 000 visitors

 Ostrava, Czech Republic